janheindejong/parking-permit/README.md

 - [x] Query and print position in queue
 - [x] Make command-line tool, that let's you run it, passing your license plate and client number
 - [x] Run continuously, and send e-mail upon change in position
+- [ ] Separate formatting and sending of e-mails in separate classes
+- [ ] Error handling
+- [ ] Logging
 - [ ] Store position in SQL database for analysis
 - [ ] Deploy to cloud